iotaledger/docs.iota.org/docs/writer-guide.md

 Use descriptive headings and titles because they help a user navigate their browser and the page.
 It's easier to jump between pages and sections of a page if the headings and titles are unique.

 - Use [meaningful link text](https://developers.google.com/style/link-text).
 Links should make sense when read out of context.
+- Don't use *click here* or *read this document*, use “For further reference” or “For further reading” or something along those lines
 - If a link downloads a file, the link text needs to indicate this action as well as the file type.

 ### **Images**